passimon/shortestroute/README.md

 ✔️ Track the elevation prilfe of your route (ChartJS)

-✔️ Choose between 8 additional map features
+✔️ Explore between 8 additional map features